Political positions of Michael Bloomberg: Trade

-Bloomberg is a staunch advocate of free trade and is strongly opposed to protectionism, stating, "The things that we have to worry about is this protectionist movement that has reared its head again in this country. ... " He worries about the growth of China and fears the lessening gap between the United States and other countries, "The rest of the world is catching up, and, there are people that say, surpassing us.
+Bloomberg is a staunch advocate of free trade, and is strongly opposed to protectionism, stating, "The things that we have to worry about is this protectionist movement that has reared its head again in this country. ..."
+He worries about the growth of China, and fears the lessening gap between the United States and other countries.
+"The rest of the world is catching up, and, there are people that say, surpassing us.
 I hope they are wrong.
 I hope those who think we are still in good shape are right.
 But nevertheless, the time to address these issues is right now."

 Unions

 Bloomberg had less cordial relations with unions as mayor.
 In 2002, when New York City's transit workers threatened to strike, Bloomberg responded by riding a mountain bike through the city to show how the city could deal with the transit strike by finding alternate means of transportation and not pandering to the unions.
 Three years later, a clash over wages and union benefits led to a three-day strike.
 Negotiations led to the end of the strike in December 2005.

-In 2013, Bloomberg compared the leadership of the United Federation of Teachers to the National Rifle Association (NRA), saying "The NRA's another place where the membership, if you do the polling, doesn't agree with the leadership."
+In 2013, Bloomberg compared the leadership of the United Federation of Teachers to the National Rifle Association of America (NRA), saying "The NRA's another place where the membership, if you do the polling, doesn't agree with the leadership."
 The same year, he made a similar comparison to the NRA and the New York Civil Liberties Union when defending the city's stop-and-frisk policy, saying "We don't need extremists on the left or the right running our police department, whether it's the NRA or the NYCLU."